emdb-empiar/sfftk/docs/annotating.rst

 -   Copying only makes use of external references - the segment description and number of instances are left intact.

 -   It is currently not possible to select a subset of annotations (this will be added in a later release); all annotations are copied to the destination.
-However, individual annotations that are to be excluded may be removed using the following sequence:
+However, individual annotations that are to be excluded *after copying* may be removed using the following sequence:

     1.  view notes in the segment using